andresmunozit/node-js-application-development-lfw211/05_KEY_JAVASCRIPT_CONCEPTS/key-javascript-concepts.md

 ```

-While normal functions have a `prototype` property (which will be discussed in detail shortly), fat
-arrow functions do not:
+While normal functions have a `prototype` property (discussed bellow), fat arrow functions do not:
 ```js
 function normalFunction() {}
 const fatArrowFunction = () => {}